Thomsch/metric-history/README.md

 the name of the project (_myproject_).

 ## Using the API
-Inspire yourself from the commands in `ch.thomsch.cmd.*`, they all use the public API!
+Inspire yourself from the commands in `org.metrichistory.cmd.*`, they all use the public API!

 ## Building
 This projects uses Gradle to get all the dependencies and build itself.
 You're also free to use the native